Graphiti MCP server

 • search_nodes: Search for relevant node summaries

-• search_facts: Search for relevant facts (edges between entities)
+• search_facts: Search for relevant facts (edges)

 • delete_entity_edge: Delete an entity edge